jonnyweatherly/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 A: Yeah, any kind of metal.
 The way I first discovered it was, every time I would eat a lot of oysters, because when I go to Asia I eat a lot of oysters, and now the price is so high they're even more expensive over there than here now.
 But when I was going over there first, I noticed that the metal that showed up in my iris was remarkably less every time I went through a long period of eating a lot of oysters.
 So I had one woman who was born and raised in the heart of London, and there are four airports.
 So you've got four airports dumping their benzene all over the place over London.
 And she looked like a lathe operator.
 She had so much metal in her system she was chronically fatigued, fibromyalgia, emotionally distraught, imbalanced, couldn't stay on and off the diet, nothing was satisfying.
 So after about two years of all that mess, I said, you need to do something radical.
 So give this a try.
 She wouldn't eat the high meat.
 But high meat was really not her problem.
 She needed to remove the metals.
 So I said, take a half a cup of red meat, ground would be better because I don't want you to spend a lot of time on digestion, and eat three oysters twice daily, six days a week.
 And on the seventh day, eat chicken or whatever you want, with that beef or no beef and just eat chicken, some other kind of fish, some other kind of seafood.
 So she did that solidly, religiously for a year.
 And when she came back, usually when it takes people three to five years, metal to remove, she removed in that one year.
 It changed her whole life.
 She became happy.
 She was solid.
 She could have a relationship.
 She was emotionally moody.
 Pardon?

-Q: What did she eat [unintelligible]?
+Q: What did she eat with the oysters [unintelligible], fat?

-A: I said, she had half a cup of red meat, and then the three oysters, and of course, at least a tablespoon of butter.
+A: I said, she had to have half a cup of red meat, and then the three oysters, and of course, at least a tablespoon of butter.

 Q: Can you drink that the liquid when you chuck it in yourself, is that a good idea?